 It Starts with Prayer

-Praying is the first step to take if you’re a single Muslim who wants to get married.
-As in many religions, prayer in Islam is a big deal.
-When it comes to marriage values, prayer is the foundation.
+It all starts with prayer.
+And prayer in Islam is a big deal, the same way it is in most other religions.
+Prayer is the foundation of all marriage values.
 Devout Muslims will start by asking their god to send their perfect, better half.
 The person seeking a spouse isn’t the only one asking Allah for guidance, however; the person’s family is also seeking guidance when it comes to a spouse.

 The Process of Courtship

 Wondering what the Islamic courtship process looks like?
-Usually, it can be divided into these four parts:
+These are the four standard phases of Muslim dating and courtship:

-- First, the person who wants to get married says a special prayer asking Allah for marriage.
+- First, the person seeking marriage prays to Allah for a marriage.

 - This person’s family then convenes to choose marital candidates whom they feel would make a good spouse for their loved one.